 Remember that the value of investments can go down as well as up and you could get back less than has been paid in.
 If your investments don't grow enough to cover your spending needs, there's a risk that you could run out of money.

 If you're not comfortable with taking a risk with your money, this means an annuity can be a good choice.
 Some people are more comfortable with the option that provides a guaranteed income, even if it is less flexible.

 Downsides of an annuity

 An annuity isn’t going to be right for all situations or tastes.
 The potential negatives are:

-- Depending on how long you live, you might get back less from an annuity than you paid for it
+- Depending on how long you live, you might get back less from an annuity than you paid for it.

-A blend sometimes works best
+A mix sometimes works best

 You don’t need to use all your retirement savings to buy an annuity.
 You can put some money into income drawdown (or make one-off withdrawals from your pension fund) and buy an annuity with the rest.